Welcome to Year One's Class Page!

 Wednesday- children will answer simple questions about the text.
 This book will then be sent home.
 Children will then be able to talk about the book with an adult having already read and discussed the text

 Children must have their reading book and diary in school every day.
 It is important to read with your child as often as possible in order for them to practice their phonics skills.
 Please record in your child's diary each time they read.
 Children also have a login for Reading Eggs which they can access in school and at home to further practise their phonic and reading skills.

 These are the Common Exception Words for Year One.
 Children must be able to read and spell these words by the end of the school year.
 They cannot sound them out, they just have to be remembered!

-Geography, Music & Art
+History, Music & Art